 While around two-thirds of post-menopausal women have difficulty sleeping at night, about 90% report feeling worn out in general.
-The symptoms of Menopausal Fatigue come standard with menopause – anxiety, depression, hot flashes and night sweats – may make it nearly impossible to get a good night’s sleep.
+The symptoms of menopause fatigue come standard with menopause – anxiety, depression, hot flashes, and night sweats – may make it nearly impossible to get a good night’s sleep.

 Tips that might help menopausal fatigue:

 Try to eat your meals in smaller portions, more often throughout the day.
 Choose healthy foods rich in nutrients.
 Eating a big meal right before bedtime could interfere with sleep, especially if you suffer from heartburn.

 Get in the habit of exercising daily, but make sure you finish your workout at least three hours before bedtime.
 One common symptom of menopause is weight gain due to fluctuating hormone levels and regular exercise regiment may help with that as well as combat menopausal fatigue.